 I am fortunate in having access to a Garrard SP25 Mark IV turntable, retained by John Riley, which can run at 78rpm (note that the later SP25 Mark V does not) and is fitted with a Goldring G800 cartridge.
-This cartridge has a removable stylus, and a new stylus suitable for 78 records is still available, for example from Mantra-audio.
+This cartridge has a removable stylus, and a new stylus suitable for 78rpm records is still available, for example from Mantra-audio.

-I have found that playing 78 records requires a higher tracking force, 4 grammes or more, than I use for a microgroove stylus.
+I have found that playing 78rpm records requires a higher tracking force, 4 grammes or more, than I use for a microgroove stylus.
 Anything less and the cartridge output is low and some lead-in grooves are not followed.

 Using such a turntable and cartridge also requires an amplifier that has a "phono" input, as the signal levels are too small for digitisers which require signals at "line" levels.
 I use a harman/kardom HK6100 which feeds into the xitel INport digitiser that I also use for analogue magnetic tape recordings as already described.

 Arranging proper earthing and grounding of the turntable deck and the amplifier is vital.
 If this is not done there can be a high level of mains hum.
 Most amplifiers have a GROUND connection on their rear plate which can be connected to a grounding point on the turntable deck, or, if the deck has no such labelled connection, then to exposed metal on the deck.

 Here are two examples of digital tracks as recovered from 78rpm records.
-The first has quite a low level of noise, but still has the distinctive "crackle" of 78rpm records that are made from shellac (a hard natural substance produced by insects).
+The first has quite a low level of noise, but still has the distinctive "crackle" of 78rpm records that are made from shellac (a natural substance produced by insects that has been hardened).
 The second example, as well as the crackle, has quite a high level of other noise.

 | Croen y doafad felan (file size 1.7MB)